nicoxman8/GAME2338/reviews/reviewone.md

   The side quests of the game provide extra entertainment and something to do if a mission is too difficult.
 The player can do those is the meantime which will also help to gain EXP to unlock more skills.
 These skills can help to pass the main story missions.

 ## Final Thoughts
 One particular thing I didn't enjoy about this game is the supply and weapon location limitations.
 One area of the game has many weapons around but not much supplies.
 The other area has lots of supplies around but very few weapons.
-This makes survival very difficult.
+This makes survival very difficult as supplies is required to make medkits for health.